ip025/cloud-native-questionmark/slides/slides.md

 ---
 # The DevOps platform team
 ## Simplification
-- The devs are the customer, make their work as frictionless as possible
+- The developers are the customer, make their work as frictionless as possible
   - Train - present the features of the technology stack
   - Educate - give recommendations on application patterns
   - Encourage - provide a playground for experiments